Frequently asked questions

 Is this the same as hiring a security guard?

-No. ParkSentinel is a presence-based deterrent service, not a fly by night quickstop check guarding company.
-Sentinels provide visible all day or night presence and periodic walk-around checks, and they report anything unusual, but they are not deployed as security guards or enforcement.
+No. ParkSentinel is a presence-based deterrent service, not a manned guarding company.
+Sentinels provide visible overnight presence, site awareness and light reporting of anything unusual, but they are not deployed as security guards or enforcement.

 Do Sentinels confront intruders?